mardonov-sarvar/MavenMarket-Analysis/README.md

 #  Maven Market Power BI Dashboard

-This project was created as part of the **Najot Ta’lim – Data Analysis Course (Module 5 Final Project)**.
 The dashboard analyzes retail data from **Maven Market** to explore business performance using Microsoft Power BI.

 ---